 Alongside execution times, each package also reports the amount of memory allocated on the heap, typically referred to simply as allocations.
 These allocations can play a major role in overall performance, and usually indicate suboptimal coding practices.
 As we'll explore in later sections, monitoring allocations tends to be crucial for achieving high performance.

-The first time you run any function, Julia generates low-level machine instructions to carry out the function's operations.
+The expression "Time to First Plot" refers to a side effect of how Julia operates: the first time you run a function with a specific signature, Julia generates low-level machine instructions to carry out the function's operations.
 This process of translating human-readable code into machine-executable instructions is called compilation.
-Unlike other programming languages, Julia relies on a just-in-time (JIT) compiler, where this code is compiled on-the-fly when a function is first run.
-This compilation process will be thoroughly covered in upcoming sections.
+Unlike many other programming languages, Julia relies on a just-in-time (JIT) compiler, meaning code is compiled on-the-fly when a function is first executed.
+This compilation process is fundamental to how the language achieves high performance and will be thoroughly covered in upcoming sections.

 Julia comes with a built-in macro called @time, allowing you to get a quick sense of an operation's execution time.
 The results provided by this macro, nonetheless, suffer from several limitations that make it unsuitable for rigorous benchmarking.